readthedocs/readthedocs.org/docs/user/guides/subprojects.rst

 How to manage subprojects
 =========================

-This guide shows you how to add a subproject to your main project.
+This guide shows you how to manage subprojects, which are a way to host multiple projects under a "main project".

 .. seealso::